gitaarik/monkful/README.md

 ## Development

 Monkful is still very young and has few features.
 An advantage of this is that it's easy to contribute.
-Contributions are very welcome.
+Contributions are very welcome!

 ## Installation